-The little yellow buds in the center of the poinsettia are the actual flowers.
+The little yellow buds in the center of the poinsettia are the flowers.

 Today, December 12, is National Poinsettia Day; a day set aside to honor the plant that has become a symbol of the American holiday tradition.
 And while not everyone’s a fan, it’s hard not to marvel at the species’ growing popularity.
 Poinsettias have come a long way since they were first introduced to the United States by Joel Roberts Poinsett.
 In his day, they were remarkable for their brilliant red color.
 These days, they come in every shade of white, pink and orange and even blue.

-While they’re now commonplace in the United States, poinsettias (Euphorbia pulcherrima) are actually native to Mexico where they grow wild in the mountain forests of the Pacific slope.
+While they’re now commonplace in the United States, poinsettias (Euphorbia pulcherrima) are actually native to Mexico where they grow wild in the tropical forests of the Pacific Coast.
 In their natural habitat, poinsettias are sprawling and vine-like, often taking the form of shrubs or small trees.

-Poinsett was so fascinated by the unusual-looking species that he began sending stems back to his family in South Carolina.
-When he later returned to his native State, Poinsett started propagating his own plants from stem cuttings, which he then introduced to botanical gardens and nurseries throughout America.
+Poinsett was so fascinated by the unusual-looking species that he began sending cuttings back to his family in South Carolina.
+When he later returned to his native State, Poinsett started propagating his own plants.
+He then introduced them to botanical gardens and nurseries throughout America.